Wild conductor exponents of curves: Introduction

 Associated to a curve ${C}$ over a finite extension $K$ of $\QQ_p$, is a representation-theoretic invariant which measures bad reduction called the \textit{(local) conductor}.
 The conductor is an ideal $N=(\pi^{n_{{C}}})$, where $\pi$ is a uniformiser, and $n_C$ is the \textit{conductor exponent}.
 In turn, $n_{C}$ is defined to be

 where the \textit{tame conductor exponent}, $n_{{C},\text{tame}}$, can be extracted from a regular model of ${C}/K$.
-The \textit{wild conductor exponent} is, in general, difficult to deal with but is 0 if $p>2g_{C}+1$, where $g_{C}$ is the genus of ${C}$.
+The \textit{wild conductor exponent} is, in general, difficult to determine but is 0 if $p>2g_{C}+1$, where $g_{C}$ is the genus of ${C}$.
 It is derived from the Galois-module (in fact, wild inertia-module) structure of the $\ell$-torsion $J_{C}[l]$ on the Jacobian of ${C}/K$ for any $p\ne\ell$.
-See \S\ref{sec:conductors} for the key points or \cite{UlmerConductors} for further exposition.
+See \S\ref{sec:conductors} for the key points.

-The problem of provably (and efficiently) finding conductors of elliptic curves is solved by Tate's algorithm, see \cite[chapter 4]{SilvermanAdvanced}.
-For hyperelliptic curves the problem is solved for $p\ne2$ by means of an explicit formula in \cite[theorem 11.3]{M2D2}.
+The problem of provably (and efficiently) finding conductors of elliptic curves is solved by Tate's algorithm, see \cite[Chapter 4]{SilvermanAdvanced}.
+For hyperelliptic curves the problem is solved for $p\ne2$ by means of an explicit formula in \cite[Theorem 11.3]{M2D2}.
 In \cite{Lupoian2022} the problem is solved for $p\ne2$ for curves of genus at most 5.
 In \cite[\S4]{DokDoris}, by providing an algorithm for the explicit computation of 3-torsion (cf.\ \S\ref{app:A}), the problem is solved for genus 2 curves, and in \cite[\S3]{Lupoian2022_Genus3} the problem is solved for hyperelliptic genus 3 curves analogously.
-The problem is solved for plane quartics with a rational point in \cite[theorem 2]{LupoianRawson2024}.
-A formula is given in \cite[theorem 4.1.4]{KohlsThesis} for conductor exponents of superelliptic curves of exponent $n$, for $p\nmid n$.
+The problem is solved for plane quartics with a rational point in \cite[Theorem 2]{LupoianRawson2024}.
+A formula is given in \cite[Theorem 4.1.4]{KohlsThesis} for conductor exponents of superelliptic curves of exponent $n$, for $p\nmid n$.

-In this work we treat curves equipped with simply ramified degree $n$ covers of $\Proj^1$ and primes $p>n$.
+In this work, we show how wild conductor exponents can be determined from the ramification locus of a degree $n$ cover of $\Proj^1$, for $p>n$.
+We first treat the case of simply branched covers of $\Proj^1$.

-\begin{theorem}[{=Theorem \ref{thm:Sn_main}}] Let $C/K$ be a curve over a finite extension of $\QQ_p$ equipped with a simply ramified degree $n$ cover of $\Proj^1$, with $p>n$.
-The hyperelliptic curve $D$ defined by the ramification locus satisfies
+\begin{theorem} Let $C/K$ be a curve over a finite extension of $\QQ_p$ equipped with a simply branched degree $n$ cover of $\Proj^1$, with $p>n$.
+Any hyperelliptic curve $D$ whose degree $2$ map to $\Proj^1$ has the same branch locus as this cover satisfies

 \end{theorem}